Higher level of digital education of employees is a big must in small and medium factories.

 - Being efficient by design (38%)

 Another big challenge met in all small and medium factories is the level of digital education of employees.
-People are not used to work with digital systems and, to change this, a massive effort is needed from their employers.
-In many cases, decisions not to acquire a digital system are taken exclusively due to lack of digital knowledge of the personnel, a situation that leads to a vicious circle: digital solutions are not implemented due to people’s lack of knowledge, and people do not gain more knowledge due to lack of digital solutions at their workplace.
+People are not used to work with digital systems.
+To change this, their employers must make a massive effort.
+In many cases, decisions not to acquire a digital system are taken exclusively due to lack of digital knowledge of the personnel.
+This situation leads to a vicious circle: digital solutions are not implemented due to people’s lack of knowledge.
+Therefore, people do not gain more knowledge due to lack of digital solutions at their workplace.

 To help small and medium manufacturing companies to digitally evolve, the future Industry 4.0 solutions and vendors need to take into consideration simultaneously aspects like: